footballcsv/spec/docs/README.md

 ## Intro

 One line is one match record.
-A datafile ALWAYS MUST start with a header.
+A datafile always MUST start with a header that defines all used match columns.
 Example:

 ```